adomani/advents/descriptions_with_tests.md

 I solved this, using what is probably the easiest, non-trivial example of a Schubert calculus computation: finding the lines in space that meet 4 given general lines.

-The implementation is a little clunky and especially computing determinants is really slow!
+The solution uses a very ad-hoc implementation of row reduction and determinants!

 [Solution in Lean](Advents/day24.lean)